TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-myvmrestartedunexpectedly-linux.md

 4 out of 5 customers resolved their VM restart issue using the below steps.<br>

-## **Recommended steps**
+## **Recommended Steps**

-The common reasons for a VM restarting are: Azure caused (planned or unplanned maintenance or outage), or issues with the OS or application.
+The most common reasons for a VM restarting are Azure caused (planned or unplanned maintenance or outage), or issues with the OS or application.
 Use the following steps to find out the reason for a past restart and to mitigate possible future occurrences.<br>

-1. Review [Resource Health](data-blade:microsoft_azure_support.resourcehealthdetailblade.resourceId.$resourceId) for the impacted VM.<br>
+1. Review [Resource Health](data-blade:microsoft_azure_support.resourcehealthdetailblade.resourceId.$resourceId) for the impacted VM
-2. Review [Audit logs](data-blade:Microsoft_Azure_Insights.AzureDiagnosticsBladeWithParameter.subscriptionId.$subscriptionId) for the time period of the restart to determine the reason.<br>
+2. Review [Audit logs](data-blade:Microsoft_Azure_Insights.AzureDiagnosticsBladeWithParameter.subscriptionId.$subscriptionId) for the time period of the restart to determine the reason

-## **Recommended documents**
+## **Recommended Documents**

 * [Understand and use Resource Health Center to troubleshoot this scenario in the future](https://docs.microsoft.com/azure/resource-health/resource-health-overview)<br>
 * [How to view VM reboot logs to identify the cause of reboot](https://azure.microsoft.com/blog/viewing-vm-reboot-logs)<br>